mr-opg/Game-Risk-dice-roller/README.md

 # Game-Risk-dice-roller

 Risk is a complex board game produced by Hasbro that involves both luck and skill.
 The goal is simple: take over the world.
 Despite this simple goal, the game is very complicated and dynamic.
+Players attempt to take over the world by eliminating all other players.
+Players are eliminated when they lose all of their troops on the game board.
+Players must be skilled in troop deployment and must be aware of the underlying probabilities present in the game.
+This python sript simulates the  rules, probabilities, and general strategies of the game and allows users to play the game totally virtually